typelevel/Laika/docs/05-extending-laika/03-implementing-directives.md

 You can use two types of attributes: positional attributes between parenthesis, and named attributes in the HOCON format between curly braces.

-See @:ref(Anatomy of a Directive) for an overview and a full syntax example.
+See [Anatomy of a Directive] for an overview and a full syntax example.

 ### Positional Attributes